 Pokémon Party Balloons

 I have a box of party supplies at the ready at all times.
 A large package of helium quality balloons is in there.

 I picked out a yellow, blue, green, orange, and pink.
 Roo helped remind me which famous Pokémon character belonged to each color: Pikachu, Squirtle, Bulbasaur, Charmander, and Jigglypuff respectively.

 Using the same oil-paint Sharpies I had leftover from my Sharpie Mugs I drew the faces of each Pokémon character onto the blown up balloons.
 The Pokémon franchise utilizes very simple animation making them easy to recreate.
 This was so much fun!
 Roo played with them for days after the helium ran out and cried when they eventually popped.

-Similar to the balloons, I frosted my husband’s requested flavor of cake with yellow cream cheese frosting and “drew” on Pikachu’s face.
-It’s wonky, but I love this Pokemon themed party cake!
+I frosted my husband’s requested flavor of cake with yellow cream cheese frosting and, similar to the balloons, I “drew” on Pikachu’s face.
+It’s wonky, but I love this Pokémon themed party cake!

 Paper Mache Paste (1 part flour to 1 part water)

 Tissue Paper (Red, white, and black)

 -Blow up the balloon to the size you want.
 Because this is a Pokéball Piñata I wanted it to be round so I kept the balloon on the small side.
 If you want it bigger, you can buy a punch balloon instead of using a regular balloon.